ray-project/ray/doc/source/serve/monitoring.md

 :::{note}
-Different metrics are collected when Deployments are called via Python `ServeHandle` and when they are called via HTTP.
+Different metrics are collected when Deployments are called via Python `DeploymentHandle` and when they are called via HTTP.

 See the list of metrics below marked for each.
 :::